crlimacastro/Canvas-Runner/README.md

 The quickest way to solve this is to declare all of the code in our `main.js` file within an [IIFE](https://flaviocopes.com/javascript-iife/#:~:text=An%20Immediately%2Dinvoked%20Function%20Expression%20(IIFE%20for%20friends)%20is,way%20to%20isolate%20variables%20declarations.).
 Put simply, it is an anonymous function that is called as soon as it is created and it serves to create an enclosed scope that no outside script can access.

-You can create and immediately call an IIFE in JavasCript by enclosing your code in the following syntax
+You can create and immediately call an IIFE in JavaScript by enclosing your code in the following syntax

 ``` javascript
 (() => {